 An important topic for athletes to consider are the changes to make in your exercise habits as you age.
-Though my older friends disagree, when I divide 90 by 3, it puts in solidly in the middle aged category.
-Personally I think their disagreement is their own denial but it makes for a lot of fun conversations.
 As I have gotten older, I have had to change my exercise habits to keep the injuries at bay and feel good post workout.

 When I was in grad school, it was nothing for me to go to a step aerobics class in the morning and a high impact aerobics class in the afternoon.
 Exercise is my Prozac and increasing the stress levels, just means I need more exercise to combat it.
 Fifteen years later, even one step aerobics class would probably leave me sore and twisted up for a week so I have needed to change my exercise habit as I have aged.

-As I have started rounding the corner on 40, I have to add in activities that keep me limber and strong.
+Now that I am 45, I have to add in activities that keep me limber and strong.
 Cross fit and old school weight lifting have gone away and I have replaced the 140lb squats with one legged squats on unstable surfaces or using TRX bands.
-I have also added in a pilates class at least once a week.
-If you haven’t tried pilates, it is hard as heck..
+I have also added in a Pilates class at least once a week.
+If you haven’t tried Pilates, it is hard as heck..
 It took me going twice a week for two months before I was strong enough to not have back pain afterwards.
 If you have done pilates and it didn’t kick your butt, you weren’t paying attention to form and you were doing it wrong.

 As far as running is concerned, I love running.
 Not because it feels good on my body, but because its very nature calms my mind.
 When I developed an awful case of plantar fascitis a few years ago, it was time to change that up.
 Obviously, I couldn’t run for awhile however, I fell in love with biking.
 I still run on occasion with my big dog trotting not too far behind but mainly I bike.
 My feet, knees and back feel better now and I find it a great stress reliever.
 As you age, runners need to focus on strength building and rest days from running.